sudeepthi59o/sudeepthi59o.github.io/content/portfolio/android-apps-landing.md

 A drawing app that lets users draw and interact with boxes on the screen.

 ### 6. [Posts App](/portfolio/android/postsapp/)
-A posts app that lets users log in (using Firebase), choose a picture, write a post, and store the data.
+Users can log in with Firebase, choose an image, write a post, and publish it.
+All data is stored and retrieved from Firebase.

 ### 7. [Pizza Ordering App](/portfolio/android/pizzaapp/)
-A pizza ordering app with a Jetpack Compose UI, featuring visuals and checkboxes to select pizza ingredients.
+A UI-driven pizza ordering app built using Jetpack Compose.
+Users can select ingredients using checkboxes and see a visual update of their pizza.

 ---